UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 You then should be able to ssh into your robot.

-To test robot operation you can use minicom:
+To test robot operation you can use minicom(may not be installed on all distributions):

 ```sudo minicom (-D /dev/ttyAMA0)```